 Interest rates are highly sensitive to many factors, including fiscal and monetary policies and domestic and international economic and political considerations, as well as other factors beyond our control.

-A further discussion of the sensitivity of our book value to changes in the yields required by the marketplace on interest rate instruments is included below under "-Credit Spread Risk."
+A further discussion on the sensitivity of our book value to changes in yields required by the marketplace on interest bearing investments is included below under "-Credit Spread Risk."

 Prepayment Rate Exposure